localhost9001/Bags/README.md

 - **3D Economic Calendar Timeline** — Your equity curve overlaid with generated economic event markers (FOMC, NFP, CPI, GDP, PPI, Retail Sales).
 See how your P&L reacts around major market catalysts.
 - **3D Portfolio Flight Path** — Animated toggle from Equity Mountain view.
 Cumulative P&L rendered as a 3D tube snaking through space with trade markers, trailing particle streams, and glow effects.
 - **SVG Icon System** — 50+ custom inline SVG icons replacing all emojis, themed to match accent colors via CSS variables.
 - **Animated Candlestick Logo** — Sidebar and titlebar logos use a 5-candle uptrend SVG with a smooth looping animation: the live candle retraces 50% at random intervals then continues upward.
+The sidebar replaces the static app name with a **live monospaced clock** (12-hour HH:MM:SS AM/PM) that ticks every second, pulled from the system's local time.
 - **Splash Screen Moon Candle** — The final candle in the splash chart rally blasts dramatically off-screen with a fast scale-up animation and intensifying neon glow.
 - **Welcome Tour** — Interactive 13-step animated walkthrough with spotlight highlighting, progress dots, and Ctrl+G shortcut introduction.
 Runs on first launch; restartable from Settings > About.
 - **Window State Persistence** — Remembers whether you last had the app fullscreen/maximized, along with window position and size.
 - **System Tray** — Enabled by default.
 When enabled, closing Bags minimizes it to the system tray instead of quitting.
 Double-click the tray icon to restore.
 Tray context menu with Open Bags, Quick Trade, and Quit.
 - **Run on Startup** — Enabled by default.
 Launches automatically when you log into your computer.
 On macOS, opens hidden in the tray if system tray is also enabled.
 - **Global Quick Trade Hotkey (`Ctrl+Shift+T`)** — When system tray is enabled, press `Ctrl+Shift+T` from anywhere on your system to pop up a Quick Trade window.
 Log a trade without opening the full app.
 Every field from the main trade modal: date, time in/out, symbol, direction, quantity, entry/exit price, commissions, setup, star rating, tags, mistakes, and notes — plus a live P&L preview.
 Supports Calculate P&L and Manual P&L entry modes.
+Auto-calc is futures-aware — type `MNQ`, `ES`, `MCLH6`, `ZBZ5`, etc. and Bags applies the correct contract multiplier (MNQ=$2/pt, ES=$50/pt, MCL=$100/pt, …) so quantity × point-diff produces the real broker P&L instead of a stock-style tick sum.
+- **Widget Screensaver** — When the app sits idle for a configurable number of minutes (default 5, 1–120 range), Bags fades in a fullscreen ambient widget overlay.
+Choose between four widgets: an **Animated Equity Curve** that redraws your cumulative P&L with breathing neon glow, a **Minimal Starfield** with parallax drift and twinkle, a **Live Clock + Next Session Countdown** showing time, date, and a live ticker counting down to the next U.S. market session (pre-market, open, close) in America/New_York time with green/red delta from today's P&L, or a **Trade Stats Ticker** scrolling today/weekly/monthly/all-time P&L, win rate, trade count, best/worst trades, and current streak.
+Configure everything from **Settings → Preferences → Screensaver**: enable/disable, pick a widget, set idle minutes, and fire a **Preview** button to see it immediately.
+Any mouse, keyboard, or touch activity dismisses the overlay, and the screensaver will never appear on top of an open modal.
+- **Multi-Monitor Pop-Out Tabs** — Every page has a pop-out button in the top-right of its action bar.
+Click it to launch that tab in its own frameless window, ideal for spanning the app across multiple monitors.
+The pop-out window gets its own minimize/maximize/close controls, shares the same theme and accent color, and tears down cleanly on app quit.
+Pop out the Trade Log on one screen while keeping the Dashboard or 3D Simulations on another.

 ### Customization